top of page

 INSTRUCTIONS:

-Making Tempura Batter
+Making the Tempura Batter:

-1. Make “egg water.”
-In a small bowl, pour 300cc (1.5 cups) of water first, then egg.
+1. Prepare "egg water" by pouring 300cc (1.5 cups) of water into a small bowl, then add the egg.

-3. Strain 60g/2 oz. of flour into a bowl, add 60g/2 oz. egg water (egg water: flour = 1:1)
+3. Strain 60g/2 oz. of flour into a separate bowl, then add 60g/2 oz. of egg water (egg water: flour = 1:1).

-3. You can check the temperature by dropping some tempura batter in the oil.
-If the batter hits the bottom and rises to the surface immediately, the oil is ready.
+2. Heat the frying oil to 190C/375F.
+To check the temperature, drop some tempura batter into the oil.
+The oil is ready if the batter hits the bottom and rises to the surface immediately.

 Public Online Sushi Making Class with Sushi kit includes Fresh Fish